-State SIP Filing Timing:
+State SIPs Filing Timing:

-- Urge EPA to not require States to file SIPs until after judicial review. - Consumers will get stuck with all of the costs, including stranded costs. - Urge EPA to develop federal model rules for offset credits, energy efficiency, and renewable energy...before you file SIP.
+- Urge EPA to not require states to file SIPs until after judicial review. - Consumers will get stuck with all of the costs, including stranded costs. - Urge EPA to not require states to file SIPs until after there are federal model M&V rules for offset credits, energy efficiency, and renewable energy.